 Application closing date Open

-We operate three Linear Accelerators, including two Elekta HD Versa and a Varian TrueBeam, a Monaco treatment planning system, and Mosaiq oncology patient management system, and Siemens CT scanner.
-SBCS delivers body stereotactic treatment for lung and spine in addition to providing the national cranial stereotactic service.
-Our Service provides regional care and covers the lower South Island so you will have the opportunity to participate in outreach clinics.
+We operate three Linear Accelerators, including two Elekta HD Versa and a Varian TrueBeam, a Monaco treatment planning system and Mosaiq oncology patient management system and Siemens CT scanner.
+We deliver body stereotactic treatment for lung and spine in addition to providing the national cranial stereotactic service.

-It is an essential requirement of the position that you will have a Fellowship of the Royal Australian and New Zealand College of Radiologists or an equivalent qualification, enabling specialist (vocational) registration with the Medical Council of New Zealand.
+It's essential you come to us with a Fellowship of the Royal Australian and New Zealand College of Radiologists or an equivalent qualification, enabling specialist (vocational) registration with the Medical Council of New Zealand.